ipilcher/rhsummit/guide.md

 cat: /fun: No such file or directory
 ```

 Congratulations!!
 You've completed the main portion of this hands-on lab.
+Feel
+free to relax, review the lab materials, or simply head for the nearest bar.

+If you have at least 30 minutes of time remaining, you can proceed to the next
+lab, which covers the new Ansible-based update process in Red Hat OpenStack
+Platform 12.

+## Lab 5: Extra Credit &mdash; Minor Updates with Ansible

 You may remember that, during lab 2, we updated the container-related files on
 our undercloud and pushed updated container images into the registry on the
 undercloud, but we didn't proceed any farther down the update path, because of
 time constraints.
-If you've finished early, feel free to proceed to the next
-section, where we'll look at the remainder of the update process &mdash; which
+This lab will cover the remainder of the minor update
-now makes extensive use of Red Hat Ansible.

-## Lab 5: Extra Credit &mdash; Minor Updates with Ansible
+process.

+> **NOTE:** Red Hat makes a strong distinction between **minor** updates (updating
+> software to the latest packages, maintenance level, minor version, etc.) and
+> **major** upgrades &mdash; such as upgrades from Red Hat Enterprise Linux 6 to
+> Red Hat Enterprise Linux 7 or Red Hat OpenStack Platform 11 to Red Hat OpenStack
+> Platform 12.

+### Step 1: Prepare the Undercloud

 The first thing that we need to do is update the ``python-tripleoclient``
 package on the undercloud.
-(This package provides all of the ``openstack
-overcloud`` commands.)

 ```
-(undercloud) [stack@undercloud haproxy]$ sudo yum -y update python-tripleoclient Loaded plugins: search-disabled-repos rhelosp-12.0-puddle                                                          | 2.9 kB  00:00:00
+(undercloud) [stack@undercloud haproxy]$ @@sudo yum -y update python-tripleoclient@/ Loaded plugins: search-disabled-repos rhelosp-12.0-puddle                                                          | 2.9 kB  00:00:00
 rhelosp-ceph-2.0-mon                                                         | 2.9 kB  00:00:00